wazo-platform/wazo-doc/source/upgrade/15.12/asterisk_13.rst

 If you find yourself in one of these cases, you should make sure that your customizations still work with asterisk 13.

+If you are upgrading from asterisk 1.8, you should also check the :ref:`asterisk 1.8 to 11 upgrade notes
+<asterisk-1.8-to-11>`.

 List of Known Bugs And Limitations
 ==================================